 Mondays seem to have become the day I write my weeknotes.
-It's something I look forward to, providing a wonderful opportunity to tie up loose ends, take stock, and plan the coming week.
-This week's notes have taken longer than usual--it's Thursday as I put the finishing touches to them--but it's still been a good exercise to reflect on what's been going on.
+It’s something I look forward to, providing a wonderful opportunity to tie up loose ends, take stock, and plan the coming week.
+This week’s notes have taken longer than usual—it’s Thursday as I put the finishing touches to them—but it’s still been a good exercise to reflect on what’s been going on.

 Encouraged by the progress I made with software projects last week, I pressed ahead with my apps.
 Unlike hardware projects, where changing tools, or waiting on parts introduces natural pauses, software development will fill all the available time, and ultimately I spent more time than I would have liked on software, while my other projects languished.